 Best Compact Camera (point and shoot): my opinion

-If I had to choose only one of these cameras in 2023, I would undoubtedly choose the Sony RX100 M4.
-Since the release of these big brothers the M5, M6 and M7, its price has dropped (around 700€) which makes it for me the compact camera with the best quality/price ratio on the market at the moment.
-It has a tilting screen (for selfies 😉 ), a very bright lens, it shoots in 4k, shoots up to 16 frames/sec please… the top of the top for a very low price.
+If I had to choose just one of these cameras in 2024, I think I’d go for the Sony RX 100 M5.
+With the release of its big brother, the M7, its price has come down considerably (to around 800€), making it, in my opinion, the compact camera with the best quality/price ratio at the moment.
+It has a tilting screen (for selfies 😉 ), a very bright lens, an electronic viewfinder, shoots in 4k and up to 24 fps… the best of the best for a reasonable price.

 P.S.
 This article contains affiliate links so if you buy a compact camera by clicking on one of our links, we will get a small commission.
 Please also note that we are not sponsored by any brand and this is our sincere opinion about the best compact cameras in 2023.
 Finally, you will not find any Amazon links in this article because we do not support the questionable ethics of this company.